 The Norfolk and Norwich University is one of four hospital trusts in England to be offering young children with Cystic Fibrosis a unique exercise based programme, which aims to improve fitness and lung function and therefore reduce the amount of time children and teenagers have to stay in hospital for antibiotic treatment.

-The programme, which is being offered in collaboration with Nuffield Health, has already been proving beneficial for our patients since its launch earlier this year.
-The programme provides free personal training sessions to both the patient and their parent or carer.
+The programme, which is being offered in collaboration with Nuffield Health, has already been proving beneficial for our patients since its launch earlier this year and provides free personal training sessions to the patient.

 NNUH Cystic Fibrosis specialist physiotherapists, Holly Brooks and Emma Larner have been working alongside Nuffield Health personal trainers, physiologists and physiotherapists to offer the programme, and support has also been given by the Cystic Fibrosis Trust.